gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 ## Connection

-In order to connect to the Web Terminal, we must first select a cluster.
+In order to connect to the Web Terminal, we select a cluster first.
 ![Step 1](terminal_1.png)

 There we click on `Open Web Terminal`.